Dawit-Sh/Mini-tools/README.md

 # Mini-tools

-Collection of scripts or simple programs i create to grasp the basic understanding of how the production ready programs work
+Collection of scripts or simple programs i use to get some stuff done, not the best UI and code but gets the job done.